 OGR optionally supports spatial and non-spatial tables stored in SQLite 3.x database files.
-SQLite is a "light weight" single file based RDBMS engine with fairly complete SQL semantics and respectible performance.
+SQLite is a "light weight" single file based RDBMS engine with fairly complete SQL semantics and respectable performance.

 The SQLite database is essentially typeless, but the SQLite driver will attempt to classify attributes field as text, integer or floating point based on the contents of the first record in a table.
-None of the list attribute field types existing in SQLite.
 Starting with OGR 1.10, datetime field types are also handled.

 SQLite is an optionally compiled in driver.
 It is not compiled in by default.